Cinema of Peru: 1934-1950 - Sound Period

-The first time sound would be incorporated in a Peruvian film will be Alberto Santana's Resaca(1934 Film) released in July 1934.
+The first time sound would be incorporated in a Peruvian film will be Alberto Santana's Resaca released in July 1934.
 Director Sigifredo Salas heralded a new era in sound films by first releasing the optical sound film Buscando Olvido in 1936 and then a series of fourteen long-running plot films between 1937 and 1940 produced by the company Amauta Films that was founded in 1937.
 Amauta talkies were known for their populist comedies and dramas set within the framework of the middle class or in the suburbs.
 This initiative became the first steps in promoting the initial ingredients of a film such as popular voice, speech and songs.
 They were also known to capture and imprint the Peruvian culture into cinema with narratives that address themes of the suffering of the people who endured to survive in the midst of marginal living conditions.
 Amauta Films' popular works were the trilogy release of Gallo de mi Galpón, El Guapo del Pueblo and Palomillas del Rímac directed by Sigifredo Salas.
 Peruvian literature flourished in this time written by notable authors such as Felipe Pardo y Aliaga and Manuel Ascencio Segura whose works were used by Amauta Films.

 By 1940, eleven million people made up the Peruvian audience and according to information gathered by Ricardo Bedoya, film critic and academic at the University of Lima, the number of theaters increased to 242.
 Amauta Films, became the noteworthy production company in this decade whose mission was to capture and imprint the Peruvian culture into cinema.

 The early 1940s witnessed the same events as the early 1930s.
 The years were beset by shortage of photographic supplies caused by World War II.
 The nascent Peruvian film industry innovated by going into the sound industry.
 However, the directors were still innovating in the field and later found itself again in anachronistic competition with Mexican cinema called the "espectaculares" that is said to have captured the public imagination of Latin America during the 1940s.
 Therefore, few films released during the 1940s.
-A notable few included La Lunareja (1946 Film) (The Moon) by Bernardo Roca Rey about an episode of the war for the emancipation of the Spanish crown.
+A notable few included La Lunareja (The Moon) by Bernardo Roca Rey about an episode of the war for the emancipation of the Spanish crown.
 The film was based on a screenplay by Ricardo Palma and wardrobe design by Mocha Graña.
 The film was an attempt at reviving the film industry of Peru.

 In July 1944, a law by President Manuel Prado was signed to promote the production of national weekly news and documentaries that would be shown in cinemas across Peru.
 The state by means of fixed prices set up a news industry served within the cinema halls.
 Production companies shifted their attention from the field of fiction to Peruvian documentary.
 From 1944 to 1948, approximately five production studios, including Nacional Film and production company Huascarán filmed about three hundred and fifty documentary and news programs that gave new insight to the different regions of Peru.